lilitao/lilitao.github.io/_posts/2018-08-16-liquibase.markdown

 categories: liquibase
 ---
 * summary
-* create a change log file
+* create a database change log file
-* load data from liquibase by csv
 * include change log file into comprehensive file
 * using db.changelog_master.xml file to aggregate change log file
 * liquibase.properties
 * liquibase maven plugin
+* load data  by csv

-### create a change log file
+### create a database change log file

 In liquibase , using many db change log file for maintaining db meta-data or  structure   , These db change log includes  database operation of DDL , These db change log file would resides in resources directory , like below.